Austria

 Most difficult run

-• Zirbenfall slope · Length 1.5 km · Elevation difference 436 m
+• Zirbenfall run · Length 1.5 km · Elevation difference 436 m

-The black run follows the line of the Zirbenbahn lift and has gradients of up to 80%.
+The black slope runs along the Zirbenbahn lift line and has a gradient of up to 80%.
 This makes it one of the steepest slopes in Austria.

 General note: Always mind the avalanche warnings and barriers, please.
 Never ski into a closed and unsecured area.